-If a teacher resigns/retires prior to the end of the school year, the evaluative observations conducted up to the resignation/retire date will be used to calculate the final evaluation score.
-After these observations are finalized, but prior to the resignation/retire date, the observer must complete the Final Evaluation process.
+If a teacher resigns/retires before the end of the school year, the evaluative observations conducted up to the resignation/retire date will be used to calculate the final evaluation score.
+After these observations are finalized, but before the resignation/retirement date, the observer must complete the Final Evaluation process.

-The 2018-2019 OKCPS Observation Cycle
+The 2022-2023 OKCPS Observation Cycle

 These dates refer to the deadlines for observations to be entered into iObservation.
-It is with professional diligence teachers are encouraged to view observation drafts and evaluations in a timely manner. iObservation provides notifications directly to teacher's district issued email accounts once an observation has been completed as well as finalized.
+It is with professional diligence teachers are encouraged to view observation drafts and evaluations in a timely manner. iObservation provides notifications directly to the teacher's district-issued email account once an observation has been completed and finalized.